 - To get started, log into your Google Analytics dashboard and choose your property.
 Don’t forget to confirm you’re logged into the correct Google Account by checking the little circle icon at the top right of the window and switching accounts if necessary.

-- Click User Management under Property, then click the “+” icon.
+- Click the ‘+’ icon.

-- Then, click Add New Users from the drop-down list.
+- Then, click ‘Add users’ from the drop-down list.

-- Finally, click Add.
+- Finally, click ‘Add.’

-How to Share Google Analytics Access
+How To Share Google Analytics Access

-There are times that you want to share specific information with someone who isn’t a user on your GA account.
+There are times when you want to share specific information with someone who isn’t a user on your GA account.
 When you send them a link to a report or dashboard, they’ll need to request access from you to view it.

 When the recipient clicks on the link you sent, they’ll be prompted to request access to Google Analytics, which will send an email to an administrator of the Analytics account.
 From here, the admin has control over the level of access they wish to grant them.
-They can limit access to Read & Analyze or permit additional access if they choose.

-Do You Have More Questions About Google Analytics?
+Have More Questions About Google Analytics?